nuthan2x/Foundry_insideHARDHAT/README.md

 4. add remappings.txt

-5. forge remappings > remappings.txt
+5. forge remappings > remappings.txt  , run whenever a new file/ package is added/modified

 6. copy paste lib, foundry.toml from other foundry project to current directory